ent1tyname/SourceDJ/README.md

 2. Extract everything into your game's root folder:
 3. Launch CS\:S v34
 4. Press **`Insert`** in-game to open the **SourceDJ Menu**
+5. Create a playlist and add any sound file to it
-5. Select and play any track from the interface
+6. Select and play any track from the interface
-6. Hold `K` (or another configured key) to play music; release it to pause, when needed.
+7. Hold `K` (or another configured key) to play music; release it to pause, when needed.

 > 🔊 Make sure in-game voice chat is enabled.
 Music is transmitted via your microphone stream.